nhudtwalcker/servertest/README.txt

 These files are meant to:
-1.Get vehicle license plates when ped enters a vehicle 2.Send the license plate to the server file
+1.Get vehicle license plates when ped enters a vehicle (currently hardcoded to test) 2.Send the license plate to the server file
 3.Server file searches database
 4.Server file sends back